HauntedAttics/Xanadu/README.md

-This is a personal website.
+🤞 Xanadu is a personal website built by React.

-xanadux.netlify.app
+🔗 xanadux.netlify.app